hkchengrex/C2OT/README.md

 pip install -e .
 ```

-(If you encounter the File "setup.py" not found error, upgrade your pip with pip install --upgrade pip)
+(If you encounter the `File "setup.py" not found` error, upgrade your pip with pip install --upgrade pip)

 ## Demo

 After installation, you can run our demo notebook at [moons.ipynb](moons.ipynb).
-More details to be added.
+This demo contains pretty much everything you need to know about C<sup>2</sup>OT.
+The rest of this repository is for reproducing our results in CIFAR-10 and ImageNet-32.

 You can also run this demo on [Colab](https://colab.research.google.com/drive/1uhYPqnGlPoMTEqEgzpPvFQEcnr0faSBA?usp=sharing) without a local installation.

 ## Citation